 Olo is enabling Emma’s Torch’s digital ordering capabilities by waving our fees for our Ordering and Dispatch modules.
 We are actively working to partner with additional nonprofit organizations.

-Since its founding in 2021, Olo for Good’s annual grant cycle has awarded $7 million to fifteen different non-profit organizations through its donor advised fund (DAF) partner, Tides Foundation.
+Since its founding in 2021, Olo for Good’s annual grant cycle has awarded $8+ million to 25 different non-profit organizations through its donor advised fund (DAF) partner, Tides Foundation.
 We regularly monitor the impact of our DAF recipients through written quarterly reports and in-person meetings.
-These were the organizations that received funding in 2022:
+These were the organizations that received funding in 2023:

 We adopt our policies, practices, and benefits that foster a motivated and satisfied workforce.
 This approach is rooted in our company values, which include “Our families come first.”
 By conducting annual employee engagement surveys and shorter, targeted pulse surveys throughout the year, we hear from Oloites and make real changes to meet their needs, such as introducing a mid-year performance check-in and ensuring we have a well-defined, company-wide job architecture.

 Compensation & Benefits

 Olo provides our workforce with the energy and support they need to excel at their job.
 We regularly review our processes for assessing team performance to ensure that we are improving upward mobility for employees from underrepresented groups.
 We conduct annual calibrations to examine the standardization of team performance assessments and better monitor the advancement and mobility of underrepresented groups.
 In addition to an annual performance review we introduced a mid-year performance check-in and ensure we have a well-defined, company-wide job architecture.

 Diversity, Equity & Inclusion